Citation, DOI, disclosures and article data

 Ligaments are connective tissue structures that arch over joints connecting one bone to another bone with primary functions as stabilizers of articulations.
 The scientific study of ligaments is called syndesmology.

 In the abdomen, a ligament is formed by two folds of peritoneum that enclose an organ within its cavity.
 The ligament also joins two organs together, e.g. gastrosplenic and splenorenal ligaments 3.

 Ligaments are ultimately formed from numerous ligamental fibrils.
 The fibrils combine to form fibers, which in turn form fascicles that combine to form a ligament 1.
 Many ligaments are covered by an epiligament which is a vascular covering that blends into the ligament at their bony attachments known as insertions 2.

 Histologically, ligaments and tendons share similar structures and extracellular matrices with only small cellular differences 1.
 The main resident cells in ligaments are a type of fibroblast called "ligamentocytes" 1,2.

-Ligaments are about 70-80% collagenous fibers, of which ~90% are type I collagen fibers and ~10% type III collagen fibers, with tiny amounts of several other collagen types contributing.
+Ligaments are about 70-80% collagenous fibers, of which ~90% are type I and ~10% type III, with tiny amounts of several other collagen types contributing.
 Elastin is another key structural protein and water makes up anything between 60 and 80% of their volume (similar to tendons).
 The arrangement of the collagen fibers is less organized in ligaments than in tendons with a predominant "weaving" pattern 1,2.